 Produced with the use of a digital scanner pressed against various terrains, each one is a sequence of photographic scans pieced together into a single image.

-As life size representations of the land they depict, these works render themselves useless as tools of practical navigation, but instead create models for vast landscape unexplored and unknowable, which call for a reconsideration of relationships between our modern world and nature.
+As life size representations of the land they depict, these works render themselves useless as tools of practical navigation, but instead become models for precise landscapes unknown.

 “What a useful thing a pocket-map is!”
 I remarked.